Beyond imposter syndrome: the self-worth wound holding businesswomen back

 I bumped up against the occasional woman who said “no, I don’t feel like that at all” when I spoke of how to navigate your Inner Critic, with her disparaging remarks and self-sabotaging tactics.
 But these self-assured unicorns did seem to be rare in my world!

-And those are very different things.
+And that’s a very different thing.

 The difference between fearing failure and feeling unworthy